Exploring the CCD7 gene in Arabidopsis thaliana

 What is the source of the assigned gene name?

-(d) How many transcripts does it have?
-How long is its longest transcript?
+How many transcripts does it have?
+How long is its longest transcript (in bp)?
 How long is the protein it encodes?
 How many exons does it have?
 Are any of the exons completely or partially untranslated?

-(a) Go to the Ensembl Plants homepage (http://plants.ensembl.org/).
-Select Arabidopsis thaliana from the species list and type CCD7 in the search box.
-Click Go.
-Click on CCD7.
+- Go to the Ensembl Plants homepage (http://plants.ensembl.org/).
+Select A. thaliana from the species list and type

-The Arabidopsis CCD7 gene is located on chromosome 2 on the forward strand.
+The A. thaliana CCD7 gene is located on chromosome 2 on the forward strand.

-(b) Click on GO: cellular component in the side menu.
+- Click on GO: Cellular component in the left-hand panel.

-The gene name is assigned and imported from TAIR (The Arabidopsis Information Resource).
+The gene name is assigned and imported from NCBI gene (formerly Entrezgene).

-There are three transcripts.
-The longest one is 2005 base pairs and the length of the encoded protein is 622 amino acids.
+There are 3 transcripts.
+The longest one is 2005 bp and the length of the encoded protein is 622 amino acids.

-Click on Sequence - Exons in the side menu.
+Click on Sequence: Exons in the left-hand panel.